btgurss/Mapping_Earthquakes/README.md

 ## Purpose/Overview

 This project was meant to provide a visual representation of earthquake location and magnitude.
 The webpage shows all earthquakes and their corresponding magnitudes within the last 7 days.
-It also show the major fault lines around the world.
+It also shows the major fault lines around the world.

 ## Process